kadirariklar/game-2048-for-k8s/README.md

 **Notes:**
 - **Installation instructions for all the tools listed above can be found via the provided links.
 Please refer to the official documentation for detailed setup steps.**

-- Docker Desktop 4.47+ is recommended to avoid security issues.
 - Helm is used to deploy and manage the 2048 game easily by packaging all Kubernetes manifests into a single chart.

 <br>